microsoft/PSRule/src/PSRule.CommandLine/README.md

-# PSRule CLI tool
+# PSRule command-line library for .NET

-This package installs the PSRule CLI tool for .NET.
+This package supports the underlying functionality for running PSRule from the command-line.

 To use PSRule from the command-line, install the `Microsoft.PSRule.Tool` tool package.

 ```shell